efkarst/efkarst.github.io/_posts/2018-10-01-washington_hikes_-_an_intro_to_oo_ruby.markdown

 ---
 layout: post
-title:      "Washington Hikes: An Intro to OO Ruby"
+title:      "Washington Hikes - An Intro to OO Ruby"
 date:       2018-10-01 23:44:40 -0400
 permalink:  washington_hikes_-_an_intro_to_oo_ruby
 ---